The 7 Best Options Trading Courses

 The material was excellent, but it wasn't for beginners — I was often confused by the jargon and couldn't keep up with all of the different components of their strategies.

-I was scrambling to pause the podcast, scribble down notes, and look up words I didn't know.
+I would have to pause the podcast, scribble down notes, and look up words I didn't know.

 Fortunately for you, you can just take their courses, which walk through many complex topics and strategies in simple ways.